rajaupadhyay/chessAI/README.md

 Built a chess AI that uses various heuristics to play decent chess.
 The AI evaluates boards and positions using material score and piece square tables.
 It makes use of the mini-max algorithm with Alpha-Beta Pruning to eliminate "bad moves".
 To avoid the Horizon problem i have made use of quiescence search with a minor tweaking of Delta pruning to ensure the tree only expands up to a certain depth.
-Tested the engine against Stockfish - Can comfortably play and defeat the stockfish engine up to level 4 (out of 8 possible levels) with a win/loss ratio of 60/40.
+Tested the engine against Stockfish - Can play and defeat the stockfish engine up to level 4 (out of 8 possible levels) with a win/loss ratio of 60/40.
 The engine easily loses in levels beyond 4 where the W/L ratio drops to around 35/65.
 The engine was tested in 100 games at varying depths of minimax.